Our Sister Parish Relationship

 They also offer the following guidance to foster such a relationship:

 “Visits to the sister parish are strongly encouraged.
 These trips to visit your sister parish and the community can be a great joy, an adventure and an extraordinary learning experience.
 They provide firsthand experience to view the needs of the people, their customs, culture and visits increase understanding and awareness.
 They keep your relationship alive and viable.
 They are invaluable in helping to determine just what additional projects you may wish to pursue with your sister parish.
 Visitations from the pastor of your Twin parish also help to create a deepening bond and make it very real and personal.”

 Our Sister Parish relationship?
-In the 17 year relationship between our Church of the Risen Savior and the parish of St. Rose of Lima, we can testify to the wisdom of this advice.
+In the two decades relationship between our Church of the Risen Savior and the parish of St. Rose of Lima, we can testify to the wisdom of this advice.
 We have taken it to heart.
 We are living it out through loving acts of prayer and care for each other.

 Twice each year, the parish of Risen Savior celebrates our sister parish relationship in all our liturgies, each with a special homily message and collection to support our sister parish works, and with hospitality, pictures and stories about our mission trips.
 For our annual September celebration, an in-person visit by our Twin-parish pastor provides a special opportunity to bring Haiti to Minnesota.
 For those in our Risen Savior community who cannot make the journey to Haiti, his message and stories are particularly relevant and touching as he bears personal witness about the lives, joys and struggles of his parish family.